This article describes how to change your video quality settings during a call, and how it can impact or improve the call.

 This is dependent on a couple of factors:

-- Your camera is able to capture high-resolution video,
+1. Your camera can capture high-resolution video.

 Standard quality